damianham/builder/README.md

 ```

-and run the rake commands in the workspace directory
+and run the rake commands in the workspace directory with the builder_config.rb file in the workspace directory

 #### define any tables to ignore
 ```